TriRealm/Valknut/Terms of Service.md

 The bot does not read OR acknowledge private Direct Messages sent to it & it never logs, shares, or forwards private Direct Messages.

-**Note:** Messages may be temporarily logged via Discord webhooks for moderation purposes, but these logs are not stored in Valknut’s databases.
+**Note:** Messages may be logged via Discord webhooks for moderation purposes by Valknut's Developers.
+These logs are stored in Discord and may persist until manually deleted.
+They are not stored in Valknut’s own databases.

 ---
 ## 4. Responsibilities